DistroHopper39B/NTATV/README.md

 * The FreeLoader IDE driver is buggy on the Apple TV; it was designed for the original Xbox, and it seems to have issues on drives larger than 128GB, drives made before about 2004, or SSDs.
 I'd recommend replacing the drive with a different one for the time being.
 * With the NVIDIA driver installed, if the display goes into standby, unplugging and re-plugging the HDMI cable is required to get a picture.
 To avoid this issue, set "Turn off monitor" to "Never" in the Power Options Control Panel.
 * Component video doesn't work correctly with the NVIDIA driver.
 Apparently, only the blue component channel is displayed, and attempting to use both HDMI and component video at the same time breaks the system.
+* FreeLoader doesn't like the Brazilian Portuguese version of Windows XP when the NVIDIA driver is installed.
+See [#9](https://github.com/DistroHopper39B/NTATV/issues/9)

 ## Background
 Ever since I saw The 8-Bit Guy's video ["Hacking the Apple TV 1st Generation"](https://youtu.be/Q9Acyy9lGSM) back in 2018 or 2019, I have been fascinated with the original Apple TV.
 I always wondered if it was possible for it to run Windows XP, but my efforts to actually get it working were kickstarted by [this Michael MJD video](https://youtu.be/3rBFkwtaQbU).
 Pretty quickly afterwards, I got started on hacking my Apple TV, and after over 700 days of on-and-off work, Windows XP finally runs!